dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 ### Population Weekly

-The Population weekly dataset is used in comparison to send out alerts.
+The Population weekly dataset is used in comparisons to send out alerts for ***meningitis  ***.
 It is weekly as the DHIS2 predictor function is used to generate thresholds and currently can not combine data of different periodicity (in this case, weekly surveillance data with annual population data).
 The data element that it contains, population weekly, uses the aggregation type of "last value" and is meant to be equal to the estimated population total for a year within a given geographical region.

 As an example application of this, if your yearly population within District A is 1000, then the weekly population within District A would also be 1000.
 By using the "last value" aggregation type, these weekly values will not sum and will consistently be equal to 1000.